Have your say! Click on the arrow to find out more and fill in the questionnaire.

 The principal buildings in the town are the Natural History Museum at Tring, the Parish Church of St. Peter and St Paul, Tring Local History Museum in the Marketplace, and the Mansion, now Tring Park School for the Performing Arts.
-Other places of interest in Tring are:

 The Grand Union Canal and the Wendover Arm